 “The first VIDA count was released the year before we convened for the Readings panel, and I think it had left a deep impression on us all: those stark pie charts, testifying to the bias against women authors and reviewers that persisted in most major international literary publications.
 Armed with these sorts of statistics, it suddenly seemed impossible to deny that the literary world – like most other aspects of contemporary life – was still steeped in old-fashioned sexism.
 As we sat there that night, discussing all this, and the similarly dire situation in Australia, I felt a strange mixture of despair and excitement.
-A conviction that this was the time to act, and that if we did, there was a real opportunity to make a lasting difference.”– Monica Dux, Stella Prize co-founder & founding board member (and author, columnist with The Age)
+A conviction that this was the time to act, and that if we did, there was a real opportunity to make a lasting difference.”– Monica Dux, Stella Prize co-founder & founding board member (and author)

 “It was exciting to observe the growing momentum, from the first brief, casual, occasional remarks and suggestions about a possible Australian literary prize for women, to the Melbourne launch of the Stella Prize in 2011 at Melbourne Writers Festival.
 On that occasion it was especially heartening to see some supportive male faces.
 It became even more exciting for me when Aviva Tuffield invited me in 2012 to be the inaugural chair of the Stella Judging Panel.
 Watching the prize establish itself, succeed and grow in significance has been wonderful, and I am proud to have been a part of it.”– Kerryn Goldsworthy, chair of the Stella Prize judging panel 2013–2015 (and freelance literary critic and writer)